Fermat-Little-Hackers/AfriMart/Readme.md

 5. **Handover to Delivery Partner**
    - The seller takes the goods, along with the assigned tracking ID, to one of our partnering delivery companies, e.g., Speedaf Express.

-6. **Tracking Portal**
-   - The seller uploads information about the goods and their current location to our tracking portal.
-   - Pictures of the goods are taken and added to the portal for transparency.

 ## Buyer Workflow